-Guardian - Disaster Incident Management System Guardian IMS is a comprehensive approach to disaster management, based on the LDMP.
-It is a command-and-control system to logically manage and coordinate all emergency incidents from small and simple to large and complex events.
+Guardian - Disaster Guardian IMS is a comprehensive approach to disaster management, Incident based on the LDMP.
+It is a command-and-control system to logically Management manage and coordinate all emergency incidents from small and System simple to large and complex events.
 The Guardian IMS structure ensures effective management, with the focus on resource coordination, inter-agency coordination and personnel.
-This is achieved through the strategic and operational levels working achieved through the strategic and operational levels working together in times of disaster events.
+This is achieved through the strategic and operational levels working together in times of disaster events.